-Under the terms of the proposed Agreement, Zodiac would pay a settlement amount of \$3.45 million into an Escrow Account controlled by the parties pending final approval by the Court.
-The Agreement requires that the settlement amount be wire transferred by Zodiac into the Escrow Account within 10 days of when the Court enters an order preliminarily approving the settlement.
-Interest from the account will accrue to the benefit of the settlement class.
+Under the terms of the proposed Agreement, Pentair would pay a settlement amount of \$6 million into an Escrow Account controlled by the parties pending final approval by the Court.
+The Agreement requires Pentair to wire transfer the settlement amount into the Escrow Account within 10 days of when the Court enters a Preliminary Order approving the settlement.
+Interest from the account will accrue to the benefit of the settlement class. $^{\rm 23}$